riparino/aws-scripts/README.md

 # aws-scripts
-A collection of AWS scripts used to clean up resources after testing.
+A collection of AWS scripts used to clean up resources after testing... or to destroy things :)